 Mission Driven Initiatives

 Below we have listed the 13 mission-driven initiatives by Inland Empire entrepreneurs.
-These include education, healthcare, housing, food security, and workforce and gender/racial equity initiatives.
+These include education, healthcare, housing, food security, workforce, and gender/racial equity initiatives.

 - Education (Ankita Ahluwalia; Lisa Booth)